-The Maker Foundation Team firmly believes that a careful and gradual approach is the safest path towards a long-term equilibrium of decentralized governance.
+The Maker Foundation believes a careful and gradual approach is the safest path to a sustainable equilibrium for decentralized governance.
 The first step on this journey was to hold the first-ever public MKR vote on September 12th, 2018.

 This first MKR vote was one of our most significant, as we used the opportunity to bootstrap community governance by aligning all stakeholders behind five core principles.
 Principles that will guide Maker on the path to long-term success and effective decentralized governance.

-All Maker community members should read the five core principles of the Maker Governance philosophy carefully.
-As you reflect on whether these principles are in alignment with your own ideas about how Maker can maximize its potential impact on the world, please remember to provide feedback by joining the debate on the /r/MakerDAO subreddit.
+As you reflect on whether these principles are in alignment with your own ideas about how Maker can maximize its potential impact on the world, please remember to provide feedback by joining the debate on the /r/MakerDAO Subreddit.

 The Maker Governance Framework will be built on rigorously vetted, reproducible, scientific models created by experts with proven track records in the traditional finance space.